HMS-Core/hms-ml-demo/BeautyCamera/README.md

             |-- ImageHelper // image processing tool class

 ## More Scenarios
-With the text recognition capability provided by HUAWEI ML Kit, you can not only develop Receipt-Text-Recognition applets, but also implement various functions, such as:
+With the face recognition capability provided by HUAWEI ML Kit, you can not only develop BeautyCamera applets, but also implement various functions, such as:
 1. Face recognition access control.
 2. Expression capture